AU-ExoMars/PCOT/mkdocs/docs/userguide/multifile.md

 * `cwl`: if this is found, it is used to match a filter using the CWL (wavelength) field

+## Missing filter data

+When the system can't find suitable filters in the camera using this system, you'll get an error in the log, and also a warning in the canvas ("Missing filter data").

-If you need assistance, or this isn't flexible enough, contact us - or maybe use the *assignfilters* node.
+If you need assistance, or the pattern system isn't flexible enough, contact us - or maybe use the *assignfilters* node.

 ## Assigning filters manually